gn-04/weatherapp/README.md

 # weatherapp
-retrieves weather data from user specified location using async fetch requests
+retrieves weather data for a user specified location from the OpenWeather API using async fetch requests